 Even still, I’m setting big but attainable goals for myself.
 Right now I’m training for a 10k race in May.
 I’ve never run a 10k before.
 I’ve barely even competed in 5k races—just a few here and there over the years, to feel like I was doing something productive with my time and energy.
 But for some reason, this past Monday, I decided I needed to kick my training up a notch and aim for something higher.
 So, a 10k it is.
 I’ve got a 10k training app on my phone and a training playlist and a plan I can stick to, even while I’m in school & completing my internship & working & running my creative writing group & volunteering & dating.

 I also have goals to lose “the last 10 pounds” to finally get myself into a normal BMI range.
 I don’t know if this is exactly the right focus for me, since BMI isn’t widely accepted as the golden standard for health these days, and I don’t want to be obsessive about the scale…but it’s been so long since I was at a weight where I could definitively say, “I’m a ‘normal’ weight.
 I’m not overweight, and definitely not obese—no, I’m ‘normal,’ whatever that means.
-I’m and I’m happy with it.”
+I’m normal and I’m happy with it.”